-Editor’s note: In yesterday’s Conversations With Casey, our founder, Doug Casey, revealed why he believes the coronavirus hysteria is overblown – and how the government’s response will ruin our economy.
+Rachel’s note: Regular readers know our founder, Doug Casey, believes the coronavirus hysteria is overblown – and that the government’s response will ruin our economy.

-Daily Dispatch: Doug, yesterday we talked about the hysteria surrounding the coronavirus and what effect it will have on the economy.
+Daily Dispatch: Doug, you’ve talked about the hysteria surrounding the coronavirus and what effect it will have on the economy.
 Following up on that, how does that all play out politically?
 After all, it is an election year.

 And if he runs against Trump in the midst of a crisis in November – and the crisis will be worse, not better, come November – then we’re really in for some trouble.
 For all I know, he could make AOC [Alexandria Ocasio-Cortez] his number one counselor.